DangerNoodle21/National_Capstone_Vision/README.md

 # Computer Vision for Robotics

 ## This is a python computer vision program used for detecting objects.
-This project was created to be used during a robotic competitions such as one like the First Robotics Competition (FRC).
+This project was created to be used during robotic competitions such as the First Robotics Competition (FRC).

 #### Created: